una/una.github.io/_posts/blog/2015-08-15-internet-hack.md

 <video controls style="width:100%" src="../images/posts/web-hack/backdrop-filter.mov"></video>
 <div class="caption"> We're still a long way to go to <a href="http://caniuse.com/#feat=css-backdrop-filter">adoption</a>, but it's step one!
 </div>

-### Visibility

-Remember the days of hover navigation that was enabled by sprited images?
-And that fun little `margin-left: -9999px` hack for fonts so that we could keep this navigation "accesible"?
-Well.
-That's a hack if I've ever seen one.

 ## Javascript